-Our faculty includes full-time, ground-based faculty who teach under a nine-month or twelve-month teaching contract, as well as adjunct ground-based faculty and online faculty who we employ to teach on a course-by-course basis for a specified fee.
-As of December 31, 2009, we employed 522 ground-based faculty members, of which 57 were full-time and 465 were part-time adjuncts.
-Including our ground-based faculty members, who are available to teach online courses, we maintain a pool of over 1,600 online faculty members, all of whom had completed our required training.
-Substantially all of our current faculty members hold at least a master's degree in their respective field and 28% of our faculty members hold a doctoral degree.
+Our faculty includes full-time, ground-based faculty who teach under a nine-month or twelve-month teaching contract, as well as adjunct ground-based faculty and online faculty who we contract to teach on a course-by-course basis for a specified fee.
+As of December 31, 2008, we employed 517 ground-based faculty members, of which 49 were full-time and 468 were part-time adjuncts.
+Including our ground-based faculty members, who are available to teach online courses, we maintained a pool of over 1,292 online faculty members, all of whom had completed our required training, 898 of which taught at least one online course during 2008, and 263 of which taught one ground course during 2008.
+Substantially all of our current faculty members hold at least a master's degree in their respective field and approximately 30% of our faculty members hold a doctoral degree.
 On occasion, we engage a limited number of faculty members who may not hold a graduate degree, but who evidence significant professional experience and achievement in their respective subject areas.

 We believe that the quality of our faculty is critical to our success, particularly because faculty members have more interaction with our students than any other university employee.
-Accordingly, we regularly review the performance of our faculty, including, but not limited to, engaging our full-time ground faculty and other specialists to conduct peer reviews of our online faculty, monitoring the amount of contact and the quality of feedback that faculty have with students in our online programs, reviewing student feedback, and evaluating the learning outcomes achieved by students.
-If we determine that a faculty member is not performing at the level that we require, we work with the faculty member to improve performance, including, among other things, assigning him or her a mentor or through other means.
-If the faculty member's performance does not improve, we terminate the faculty member's contract and employment.
+Accordingly, we regularly review the performance of our faculty, including, but not limited to, by engaging our full-time ground faculty and other specialists to conduct peer reviews of our online faculty, monitoring the amount of contact that faculty have with students in our online programs, reviewing student feedback, and evaluating the learning outcomes achieved by students.
+If we determine that a faculty member is not performing at the level that we require, we work with the faculty member to improve performance, including by, among other things, assigning him or her a mentor or through other means.
+If the faculty member's performance does not improve, we terminate the faculty member's contract or employment.